1983–84 FC Basel season: Pre-season

+The FCB first team competed in this years domestic first-tier 1983–84 Nationalliga A, with the clear intention of retaining their top level status and reaching the top half of the table.
+The team also competed in the 1983–84 Swiss Cup with the intention of reaching at least the quarter-finals.
+They had not qualified for any of the UEFA European tournaments and they did neither enter the 1983 Intertoto Cup nor the Cup of the Alps.

 Künnecke coached Basel in a total of 58 games in their 1983–84 season.
 30 matches were played in the domestic league, two in the Swiss Cup and 26 were friendly matches.
 Of their 26 test games, 17 ended with a victory, one was drawn and eight ended with a defeat.
 The team scored 88 goals in these test matches and conceded 42.
 Only two of these test games were played at home in St. Jakob Stadium, the pre-season match against Celtic and the end of season game against local team Nordstern Basel.
 The others games were all played away.
 Under these were the two games in the Uhrencup which Basel won, 3–2 against Grenchen in the semi-final and 1–0 against Zürich in the final.